DeedMob/react-local-translations/README.md

-# React Polyglot
+# React Local Translations
-Provides higher order component for using Polyglot with React
+Provides higher order component for using Polyglot with React, locally so that each component has its own translations file.

+# Requires unique component names

 ## Installation

 ```
-npm install --save react-polyglot
+npm install --save react-local-translations
 ```

 ## Usage

-`react-polyglot` exports consists for one wrapper component called `I18n` and one decorator called `translate`.
+`react-local-translations` exports consists for one wrapper component called `I18nProvider` and one decorator called `translate`.
 The decorator provides a prop `t` which is instance of `Polyglot`.

 You are required to wrap your root component with `I18n` and pass on a `locale` like `en` or `fr`.